Agoric/documentation/main/glossary/README.md

 ## Invitation

+To participate in a contract instance, one must hold an invitation to do so.
+Contracts often return a creator invitation on their instantiation, in case the contract instantiator wants to immediately participate.
+Otherwise, the contract instance must create any additional invitations.
+These, or any invitation held by a party, can be distributed via any means the holder wishes.
+An invitation could be emailed directly to a friend, posted on a bulletin board, etc. When you receive an invitation, you should validate it via the InvitationIssuer.
+Note that the invitation is a special case of `Payment`, and so is associated with a specific `Issuer`.

+To participate in a contract instance by making an offer, an invitation to that instance must accompany the offer.

+An `installation`'s properties are:
+- The contract's installation in Zoe, including access to its source code.
+- The contract instance this invitation is for.
+- A handle used to refer to this invitation.
+- A description of this invitation's purpose.

 ## InvitationIssuer

+Since invitations are special cases of payments, invitations must have a dedicated issuer, which is the InvitationIssuer.

+Zoe has a single `InvitationIssuer` for its entire lifetime.
+By having a reference to Zoe, a user can get the `InvitationIssuer`.
+This lets them claim any invitation they receive from someone else by calling `E(invitationIssuer).claim()` with the untrusted invitation as the argument.
+During the claiming process, the invitationIssuer validates the invitation.
+A successful claim also means that invitation is exclusively yours.

 ## Issuer
 Issuers are a one-to-one relationshp with both a [mint](#mint) and a [brand](#brand), so each issuer works